 By following some simple post whitening care instructions, your teeth will always be lighter than they were before.
 We recommend flossing, brushing twice daily with Zoom!
 Whitening Toothpaste, and touch-ups with Zoom! take-home gel.
 These are professional formula products designed specifically to keep your teeth their brightest.
 They are available through our office.

 Is there any difference between over-the-counter tooth whiteners and Zoom!

 Yes!
-Consulting Dr. Jalali is always the first step to whitening your teeth safely.
+Consulting Dr. Dolgov is always the first step to whitening your teeth safely.
 Over-the-counter tooth whitening strips, brush-on gels and toothpastes take weeks or months to whiten your teeth just a few shades.
 Zoom! is clinically proven to whiten your teeth eight shades* in one hour or six shades* in just one weekend.

 How does the Zoom!
 In-Office System work?

 The Zoom! light-activated whitening gel’s active ingredient is Hydrogen Peroxide.
 As Hydrogen Peroxide is broken down, oxygen enters the enamel and dentin, bleaching any colored substance while keeping the structure of the tooth unchanged.
 The Zoom! light aids in activating the Hydrogen Peroxide and helps it penetrate the surface of the tooth.

 No. During the procedure, patients can actually watch television or listen to music.
 Our office provides an easy to follow protocol for before and after the treatment to minimize any discomfort.
 Many of our patients fall asleep after a few minutes.